 - Restore normal vision.

 Once the source of the bleeding has been identified, treatment will depend on the cause.
 If there is not too much blood in the vitreous and the source of bleeding can be seen then it is treated.
 This means laser treatment to bleeding vessels and any other abnormal vessels, and repair to any tears in the retina.
-After this it is a matter of waiting for the blood to slowly clear.
+After this it is a matter of waiting for the blood to slowly clear as the red blood cells break down.
 This can take several weeks.

 You will be advised to avoid strenuous activity for several days at least, as this might dislodge clots and trigger new bleeding.
 You are also advised to sleep with the head of your bed elevated, as this allows the blood in the vitreous to settle into the bottom of the eye, out of the line of vision.